Jon-Bovi/BusMall/user_stories.md

     * I want each set to be composed of three images chosen randomly.

-- As a focus group participant, I want the page's layout to make interacting with the page intuitive.
+- As a focus group participant:

+    * I want the page's layout to make interacting with the page intuitive.

     * I want the page to have a pleasant color scheme.